-Microsoft, Google Turn To Wind Energy
+Microsoft & Google Turn To Wind Energy

 The deal with Microsoft will see in excess of €200 million being invested into Vattenfall’s Wieringermeer wind farm, to “repower and expand” the facility, which will home 100 turbines.
-Expected to be online by 2019, the farm which will be constructed on land 40 kms north of Amsterdam, will generate enough renewable energy to power 370,000 homes.
+Expected to be online by this year, the farm which will be constructed on land 40 kms north of Amsterdam, will generate enough renewable energy to power 370,000 homes.
 Or Microsoft’s international data centre operations.

 "Investing in local clean energy to power our local data center is a win-win for our business and the Netherlands," Brian Janous, Microsoft's general manager of energy, said in a statement.
 "Microsoft is committed to bringing new renewable energy sources online to power our data centers."